Svalorzen/CppCopyProposal/README.md

 would inherit from the same classes its type-base inherits from.
 All constructors would work in the same way.

+Unless where noted, the new class behaves with respect to all C++ rules as if it had been implemented by hand.

 As the proposed syntax is also used in [P0352R0](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/p0352r0.pdf), an alternative syntax could be used: